johnshearing/PrivateKeyVault/README.md

 Releasing the button ends the scan.
 Also achieving a good read ends the scan.

+Play around with more techniques to prevent tampering

 Consider charging the battery with a wireless charger.

 Consider the Raspberry Pi Module 3 for it's smaller size in future builds.

-Consider adding a lid and lock to the next build and consider putting an integrated keyboard into the lid.

 Consider adding some kind of notification on bootup if the device has been opened.

 #### OS Software Items To Add Next Time

 Make one button show up at a time for scan start and scan stop such that scan stop replaces scan start while the scan process is running and scan start replaces scan stop when the scan process has stopped.
 This will save on screen real estate and helps the user understand if the scan process is running or not.

-Stop scan process after a good scan.

 Put up a window showing what the camera sees while the scan process is running and make the window disappear when the scan stops either because a good scan has been achieved or because the user stopped the scan.
 This will help the user understand if there is too much glare to get a good scan or if the focal distance is not correct.

 Install Buttons on the Application Launch Bar to Enable and Disable Two Finger Right Click Functionality.
 For now, enable by executing the following command at the terminal window.
 `twofing`
 To disable twofing execute the following
 `killall twofing`

 Set up a timer to logout the user after a period of inactivity.

-Add GUI GPG Utility for file encryption.
-This is to protect any files that have private keys or other sensitive information without having to encrypt the whole drive.
-Even though the whole drive is to be encrypted it makes sense to have encryption at the file level too in case the user walks away from the device while it is running.
-File encryption will not protect an SD card from forensic analysis but it will protect the data from someone poking around on an open device.
-The problem is that the source file used to make the encrypted file cannot be removed from the SD card using the shred command so the data could be recovered in a laboratory.
-This is why full disk encryption is required to secure data on the device.
-For this reason I have added the ability to create encrypted KeyStore files using MyEtherWallet.
-If KeyStore files are used to hold private keys then there is no reason to keep unencrypted private keys on the device.

 #### Changes to MyEtherWallet